ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 ## Node Reservations

 If the instructor has coordinated with the YCRC for dedicated nodes for the course, they are available via a "reservation".
 The nodes can be requested using the `--reservation=courseid` flag.
 See our [Slurm documentation](/clusters-at-yale/job-scheduling/) for more information on submitting jobs.
 In each of the following examples, replace `courseid` with the id given to your course.
+Jobs on course reservations are subject to the restrictions of their parent partition (e.g. 24 hour walltime limit on `day` or 2-day walltime limit on `gpu`).
+If your jobs need to exceed those restrictions, please have your instructor or TF contact us.

 Course members are welcome to use the public partitions of the cluster.
 However, we request that students [be respectful](/clusters-at-yale/access/accounts/) in their usage as not to disrupt ongoing research work.